MicrosoftDocs/quantum-docs-pr/articles/user-guide/index.md

 - [Q# File Structure](xref:microsoft.quantum.guide.filestructure): describes the structure and syntax of a `.qs` Q# file.

-- [Operations and Functions](xref:microsoft.quantum.guide.operationsfunctions) details the two callable types of the Q# language: *operations*, which include action on qubits and quantum systems; and *functions*, which strictly work with classical information.
+- [Operations and Functions](xref:microsoft.quantum.guide.operationsfunctions): details the two callable types of the Q# language: *operations*, which include action on qubits and quantum systems; and *functions*, which strictly work with classical information.
     Here you see how to define and call them, including the adjoint and controlled versions of quantum operations.

 - [Variables](xref:microsoft.quantum.guide.variables): describes the role of variables within Q# programs and how to leverage them effectively.